Artificial intelligence (AI) is one of the hottest digital transformation topics in accounts payable.

 - Robotic process automation

-Finance organizations are investing like never-before in AI and other digital transformation technologies.
+Finance organizations are investing like never-before in AI solutions and other digital transformation technologies.
 To be sure, accounts payable is ripe for automation.
 Yet 83 percent of corporate leaders surveyed by Gartner admit that their organization is struggling to make meaningful progress on digital transformation.
 The problem is that too many organizations blindly deploy technologies such as AI without regard to their business strategies and objectives.
 The result is often ineffective, conflicting or redundant software solutions, even in cases where “can’t miss” technologies such as AI are deployed.
 That’s why a digital transformation strategy is critical to minimizing wasted expense, time and effort and achieving the full benefits of AI and other emerging technologies.

 IPS wants to help your accounts payable department develop its digital transformation strategy.